marvin-j97/lemna/README.md

 ## Lemna

-Quickly scaffold and deploy Lambda handlers powered by Typescript
+Quickly scaffold and deploy Lambda handlers powered by Typescript.
+Lemna will transpile, bundle and upload your code, no complex setup required!

 ### Installation